Jesus said to them, “Come! Follow me, and I will make you fishers of men.” Mark 1:17

 Additional Priestly Garments

-24 They made on the skirts of the robe, pomegranates of blue, purple, scarlet yarn, and woven linen.
+24 On the skirts of the robe, they made, pomegranates of blue, purple, scarlet yarn, and woven linen.
 25 They made bells of pure gold, and put the bells between the pomegranates around the skirts of the robe, between the pomegranates; 26 a bell and a pomegranate, a bell and a pomegranate, around the skirts of the robe, to minister in, as the Lord commanded Moses.

 27 They made the tunics of fine linen of woven work for Aaron and for his sons, 28 the turban of fine linen, the linen headbands of fine linen, the linen trousers of fine twined linen, 29 the sash of fine twined linen, blue, purple, and scarlet, the work of the embroiderer, as the Lord commanded Moses.